A Development Plan for Saint Paris

 One of the main responsibilities of the village administration is to create, update, and enforce village building ordinances.
 This ensures that proper standards are in place to encourage stable property values and an appearance of stability and growth, which will attract more businesses and residents to our town.
 When these codes are not enforced, everyone feels the negative effects.

-The solution is both simple and cheap: hire a part-time code inspector, and consistently pursue code enforcement with fines and ultimately, if necessary, seizures.
+The solution is both simple and cheap: hire a part-time code inspector, and consistently pursue code enforcement, first with gentle reminders, then with deadlines, then with fines and ultimately, if necessary, seizures.
 The problem won't stop until the offenders know we're serious.
 This is the most cost-effective way to improve the town's curb appeal.

 Piqua to Urbana on the old railroad bed.
 Already moving east from Piqua so we need to get on it here in Champaign county.
 Bike trails bring undeniable economic benefits, particularly if they're in high-traffic corridors, as this one will be because it joins the two major north-south bicycle byways.
 Homebuilders and restauranteurs will want to build near it.
 It's basically a government project and will end up as a joint county-state-federal effort.
 Fortunately our mayor has taken the lead on this.
 But it's a daunting task.
 Lots of meetings, phone calls, persuasion and persistence over a period of months and years.
 What can you do to help?
 Encourage her.
 Join the Simon Kenton Pathfinders.
 And volunteer to help with planning and research.
-We're scheduled to present our findings October 7.
+Next meeting is Oct.
+19.

 Getting it done